guettli/programming-guidelines/README.md

 up to now.
 Finding untestable code and making it testable is the beginning of an interesting adventure.

+### Flaky Tests

+Tests are never flaky.
+If the same code ran fine on yesterday, and it the same code fails today, then the test itself is stable.

+The environment if flaky.
+Some small in bit in the environment is different today.

+Maybe the servers are under more load today, which results in slower responses, which results in timeouts.

+Maybe it fails because there is a new test which executes before the flaky test and which modifies the database.

+Maybe a shared ressource contains different data today.

+...

+The bigger your environment, the more more likely you have flaky tests.

+This is the way to avoid flaky tests:

+* Keep your test simple.
+Try to write stateless methods which receive one few input.
+* keep the environment simple.
+If you can avoid Selenium, then avoid it.
+Jest and jsdom are more predictable
+* Avoid shared ressources.
+Tests should have their on database, their own cache, ...
+* ...

 ### Is config code or data?

 This is a difficult question.
 At least at the beginning.
 For me most